Everyday Healthy Recipes

 Instructions

-• Preheat the oven to 350 F/ 180 C/ gas mark 4.
+• Preheat the oven to 325 F/170 C/gas mark 3.
 You will need a deep casserole dish with a lid.

-• Heat up the oil in the casserole dish, add the bay leaf, allspice, caraway seeds, onion and garlic.
-Fry for a couple of minutes over a medium heat stirring often.
+• Heat the oil in the casserole dish, add the bay leaf, allspice, caraway seeds, onion and garlic.
+Cook gently for 3 minutes over a medium heat stirring often.

 • Add the carrot, potato, wine and water, salt and a generous amount of pepper and stir thoroughly.
 Cover and place on the bottom oven shelf and bake for 2.5 hours.
 Stir the stew 2-3 times throughout cooking.

-• Remove the chicken from the pot and separate the meat from the bone.
+• Remove from the oven then take the chicken out of the pot and separate the meat from the bone.
 Put the chicken pieces back in the pot and stir.
 Serve with crusty bread or simply on its own.

 Notes